Ready for a fun my family preschool math activity? Learning about families can be fun, especially for younger kids.

 Please note that affiliate links are used below for your convenience

 The books below are perfect to add to your My Family theme.
 You can either read them to your preschooler or have them browse through the pictures themselves.
+You can also search for audiobooks via Audible or your favourite ebook service.

 Don’t forget to check out your local library to see if they have any other fun read-alouds for this fun theme.